 Dr. Hawryluk tries to limit the use of zirconia abutments.
 We know zirconia is solid, but it is also very brittle.
 The last sound we want to hear when we are torquing a zirconia abutment is a “crack”, indicating failure at the abutment-implant interface.
 The other problem is zirconia abutments is they can be detrimental to the titanium implants.
 If you have to remove the zirconia abutment, there is a small chance that it can abrade or warp the ‘internal hex’ of an implant and render the implant non-restorable.
 St. Lawrence Dentistry does use them, though, if we are planning an all-ceramic crown, as zirconia abutments provide a better aesthetic result than metal abutments in this circumstance.

-Titanium base abutments have the outer portion, made of zirconia, which blocks the titanium base.
-It needs to be luted appropriately to the titanium base (with adhesive resin cement).
+Another class of abutments is Titanium base abutments, which have an outer portion of zirconia, which blocks the titanium base.
+It must be luted appropriately to the titanium base (with adhesive resin cement).
 The advantage of these abutments is color; the disadvantage is strength (compared to all titanium abutments) and luting strength.
 They are great for zirconias and glass restorations.
-Strength and reliability are significantly higher for the Titanium base abutments compared to the pure zirconia abutments.
+Strength and reliability are significantly higher for the Titanium base abutments than the pure zirconia abutments.

 The emergence profile is the shape of the connector abutment between the implant and crown.
-Emergence profile is critical, and it is something you cannot predictably control with a stock abutment.
-However, with a custom abutment, there is no reason why you cannot get a full anatomical emergence profile that will allow for a more aesthetic restoration.
+The emergence profile is critical and something you cannot predictably control with a stock abutment.
+However, with a custom abutment, there is no reason why you cannot get a complete anatomical emergence profile that will allow for a more aesthetic restoration.
 One of the issues we can encounter when we sit more anatomically correct abutments is a little tissue resistance.
-In these cases, we will anesthetize the surrounding tissue to place the abutment entirely.
-We love when we can give our Mississauga dental patients the advantages that custom implant abutment offer.
+Therefore, we will anesthetize the surrounding tissue to place the abutment entirely in these cases.
+We love when we can give our Mississauga dental patients the advantages of custom implant abutment.

-A screw-retained crown is one where both crown and implant screw into the implant.
+A screw-retained crown is one where both the crown and implant screw into the implant.
 In a cement-retained implant crown, the abutment still screws into the implant.
 However, the crown and abutment adhere together by cementation.
-Digitally both options are available for impression taking and virtual designing.
+Digitally both options are available for impression-taking and virtual designing.
 We mention digital because St. Lawrence Dentistry is a digital office.
-One of the main advantages of screw-retained restorations ease of retrievability- this allows us to clean around the implant or replace or re-torque the screw.
-Another advantage is we can use strew retained crowns in situations where there is a limited interocclusal distance (distance between upper and lower teeth).
-Screw retained crowns also don’t have cement irritation at the restoration-abutment interface.
+One of the main advantages of screw-retained restorations is the ease of retrievability- this allows us to clean around the implant or replace or re-torque the screw.
+Another advantage is we can use strew retained crowns in situations with limited interocclusal distance (distance between upper and lower teeth).
+Screw-retained crowns also don’t have cement irritation at the restoration-abutment interface.

-A dental implant bridge is when we place two implants to fill in a three teeth space.
-When we plan a dental implant bridge, Dr. Hawryluk feels that a “screw-retained” is best when possible.
-However, he said you have to be careful with these as the implants placement as part of a bridge needs to be almost entirely parallel.
+A dental implant bridge is when we place two implants to fill a three-teeth space.
+When we plan a dental implant bridge, I feel that a “screw-retained” is best when possible.
+However, we must be careful with these as the implant placement as part of a bridge must be almost entirely parallel.
 Otherwise, the bridge will not be able to be seated passively.
-Dr. Hawryluk recommends “non-engaging” abutments for screw-retained implant bridges and always has the lab verify the draw.
-These lack internal hex features and allows for a little bit of “wiggle room” if the implants are slightly off angulation.
+I recommend “non-engaging” abutments for screw-retained implant bridges, and we always have the lab verify “the draw”.
+These lack internal hex features and allow for a little “wiggle room” if the implants are slightly off-angulation.
 The disadvantages of screw-retained implant crowns are the screw access hole is often visible, hampering the esthetics.
-However, the access hold is hardly visible when we use modern Emax crowns.
-Screw retained crowns are not always possible if due to implant angulation – particularly in the anterior region (front teeth).
+However, the access hole is hardly visible when we use modern Emax crowns.
+In addition, screw-retained crowns are not always possible due to implant angulation – particularly in the anterior region (front teeth).

 To learn more about implant-based dental bridges, please visit us here: